lordDashh/AllSeeingEye/.github/README.md

 ### Installing

-Clone the repository.
+1. Clone the repository.

 ```
 $ git clone https://github.com/lordDashh/AllSeeingEye.git
 ```

+2. In the data folder, Rename `config.example.json` to `config.json` and replace the values with yours.
-Get into the project's directory and run the bot.
+3. Get into the project's directory and run the bot!

 ```
 $ cd AllSeeingEye